 If requested by the person concerned, the Swiss AIDS Federation can also intervene in cases of discrimination.
 We provide information on the legal situation and data protection regulations, and help those living with HIV to defend their rights.

 A total of 105 cases of discrimination and data breaches were reported.

 Discrimination mainly affected social insurance (25), private insurance (16) and healthcare (14).
 In addition, 24 breaches of data protection violations were recorded.

 Discrimination is often rooted in irrational fears about HIV transmission, and prejudice against those living with HIV.
 Legal protection mechanisms in Switzerland are not sufficient to combat discrimination effectively.
 Following the example of EU Member States by enacting anti-discrimination legislation would help, but is still a long way away.
-This makes the information and awareness-raising campaigns of the Swiss AIDS Federation, our legal advice for those living with HIV, and our partnership with the Swiss Federal Commission for Sexual Health all the more important.
+This makes the information and awareness-raising campaigns of the Swiss AIDS Federation, our legal advice for those living with HIV, and our partnership with the Federal Commission for Issues relating to Sexually Transmitted Infections (CFIST) all the more important.